 - For information about fee waivers and need-based grants for PhD and MSE applicants, see the Rackham website.
 Our department does not give fee waivers or grants.

-- Applications for Fall 2022 admissions will not require a GRE as part of the admissions requirement.
-However, we will accept GRE scores that are submitted as part of your overall application.
+- PhD applications for Fall 2023 admissions will not require a GRE as part of the admissions requirement.
+GRE scores are optional and may be submitted as part of your overall PhD application.

 - GRE reporting code is 1839; department code not required.